Financial Literacy Month is here.

 Spending more than you earn, and not knowing where your money is going are the main common problems, and what leads most individuals into debt.
-That’s why budgeting needs to be in place to help you plan, and see the bigger picture.
+That’s why budgeting needs to be in place to help you plan and see the bigger picture.

-Budgeting comes with 3 simple rules that you can follow when trying to get a car loan, buy a new house and manage spending, and debt.
+Budgeting comes with 3 simple rules that you can follow when trying to get a car loan, buy a new house, and manage spending, and debt.
 The 28/36 Debt Rule, which helps you determine if you’re overspending on living expenses states that a household should spend no more than 28% of gross income on total housing expenses, and no more than 36% on all debt.

 Whereas the 20/4/10 Car Loan Rule helps you avoid overspending on a car loan.
-In short, putting down 20% down payment on a vehicle, limiting your loan life to four years, and spending no more than 10% of your gross income should protect you from overspending.
+In short, putting a 20% down payment on a vehicle, limiting your loan life to four years, and spending no more than 10% of your gross income should protect you from overspending.